© 2024 ALLCITY Network Inc.

 “The other thing too is, you can look at the other way you can try to take away all threes and then basically give up higher percentage shots.
 You can give up more shots at the basket, you can give up more free throws.”

-As a result, they allow the highest frequency of threes to their opponents of any team in the league.
+This admirable strategy to circumvent their defensive limitations hasn’t worked as they may have hoped— the Bulls allow the highest frequency of opponent threes of any team in the league.

 This strategy has its merits.
 It protects Vucevic from ending up on an island against guards and allows the team to understand and execute their role without having to adjust to different defensive schemes on the fly.